csci1710/book/book/src/chapters/intro_modeling/intro_modeling_1.md

 ### Forge Updates

 We'll be updating Forge regularly; **expect an update roughly every week**.
 Sometimes we may update more often to resolve issues, etc. or less often if no changes are needed.
 Updates will be announced on EdStem, and each update will have a new version number. **Please keep Forge updated** and include your version number in questions or bug reports.

+There will be a Forge update coming this week by Wednesday morning, before class; you'll use Forge for the first time in this week's lab.

 ## Systems vs. Models (and Implementations)